openexchangerates/accounting.js/readme.md

 Check out the plugin homepage (with demos and docs) here: **http://josscrowcroft.github.com/accounting.js/**

-Please checkout / download the latest stable tag before using in a production environment.
+Please checkout / download the latest stable tag before using in a production environment and report any bugs with your setup info!

 ## Roadmap / to-do

-* Write some more tests, docs and demos for new formatting options
+* Write some more tests, docs and demos
 * Do some optimisations for performance bottlenecks

 ## Changelog

-### v0.3-alpha
+### v0.3.0
-* Rewrote library structure similar to underscore.js for use as a nodeJS/npm and AMD module (test with caution) - now you can go `var accounting = require("./accounting");`.
-May publish it to npm registry soon.
+* Rewrote library structure similar to underscore.js for use as a nodeJS/npm and AMD module - now you can go `npm install accounting`, and then `var accounting = require("accounting");` in your nodeJS scripts.
+* It also works with requireJS or any AMD module loader.
+* **unformat** now only attempts to parse the number if it's not already a valid number (to save on processing).
+It's also aliased as `acounting.parse`
+* Fixed an IE bug in the `defaults` method
+* Numerous other bugfixes and little improvements

 ### v0.2.2
 * Fixed same issue as #24 in **formatNumber**